 Grow and create a competitive advantage

 The environment in which pharmaceutical and life sciences companies operate is being driven by an increasingly demanding healthcare agenda.
 The need for innovative, cost effective medicines continues to rise while payers, healthcare providers and patients are demanding greater value for money.
-Through a capabilities driven approach to strategy we are supporting companies to align their strategic direction to the few capabilities that make them unique.
-From breakthrough innovation to disciplined portfolio management, we are working with our clients to optimise their R&D models, form alliances and partnerships for sources of innovation, add value with beyond the pill services and develop new commercial models fit for today’s value driven environment.
+Through a capabilities driven approach to strategy we are supporting companies to align their strategic direction to the core capabilities necessary to thrive in Canada’s evolving pharma market.
+From breakthrough commercial innovation to disciplined portfolio management, we are working with our clients to optimize their business models, form alliances and partnerships for sources of innovation, add value with beyond the pill services and develop outcomes evidence generation for today’s value driven environment.

 A critical makeover for pharmaceutical companies: Overcoming industry obstacles with a cross-functional strategy

 This is a difficult time for pharmaceutical companies — so difficult, in fact, that many are reconsidering their business models.
 The litany of concerns that pharmaceutical companies face includes payers tightening up on cost management, strained government healthcare budgets, the need to understand and adopt new technologies, and challenges to their traditional pricing mechanisms by empowered stakeholders, from patients to payers.

 Compounding the external obstacles, however, is the internal culture of most pharma companies.
 This is an industry that has long operated through disparate components — silos that separated R&D, commercial, production, and supply chain.
 And, in turn, these walled-off parts of the organization have been disconnected from the external-facing parts, which are responsible for managing relationships with regulators, policymakers, the medical community, and the rest of the industry.
 These silos can obstruct patient access and breed inefficiency and waste.
 They affect drug approval time and pricing, influence support for specific drugs by theme.